inet-framework/inet/showcases/general/dynamicNetworks/doc/index.rst

    :start-at: <at t="14.0">
    :end-before: </scenario>

-We can see that the desired actions were actually executed by the ``ScenarioManager`` during the simulation, if we take a look at the ``transmissionState`` statistic of ``backboneRouter``'s PPP interface:
+We can see that the desired actions were indeed executed by the :ned:`ScenarioManager` during the simulation, if we take a look at the ``transmissionState`` statistic of ``backboneRouter``'s PPP interface:

 .. figure:: TransmissionState.png
-   :width: 100%
+   :scale: 100%
+   :align: center

+The plot clearly shows the time intervals when the ping request messages (for some reason) could not be forwarded to ``destinationNode``.
+From the density of the state changes we can also see when the :par:`sendInterval` parameter of ``sourceNode1`` was modified to a smaller value than it was before.

 Discussion
 ----------